Antonio Carbajal

-Antonio Félix "Tota" Carbajal Rodríguez (/es/; 7 June 1929 – 9 May 2023) was a Mexican professional footballer who played as a goalkeeper.
+Antonio "Tota" Carbajal Rodríguez (/es/; 7 June 1929 – 9 May 2023) was a Mexican professional footballer who played as a goalkeeper.
 He was also called "El Cinco Copas", in reference to his record of having played five World Cups.

 Club career

 Born in Mexico City, Carbajal became a professional footballer with the local Club España in 1948, after having been in the squad that participated at the Olympic tournament in 1948.
 After the disappearance of España in 1950, he joined Club León, where he would remain until the end of his career.

 International career

 Carbajal made his international debut with the Mexico national team in the Maracanã Stadium in Rio de Janeiro on 24 June 1950, against World Cup hosts Brazil.
 He was the youngest goalkeeper to play in that tournament, at the age of 21.
 He appeared in one match at the 1954 World Cup, against France, and in three at the 1958 tournament; at the 1962 World Cup in Chile, he became the first footballer ever to appear in four World Cups, also helping his team win its first-ever World Cup match when they defeated Czechoslovakia 3–1 in the first round.
-Four years later Carbajal, aged 37, established another mark with his fifth World Cup appearance, being chosen as the starting keeper for his team's final group stage appearance, a 0–0 draw against Uruguay, to honor the occasion.
-That record was equaled by German player Lothar Matthäus in 1998, by his compatriot Rafael Márquez in 2018, in 2022 by Argentine Lionel Messi, Portuguese Cristiano Ronaldo and another compatriot in Andrés Guardado.
+Four years later Carbajal, aged 37, established another landmark with his fifth World Cup appearance, being chosen as the starting keeper for his team's final group stage appearance, a 0–0 draw against Uruguay, to honor the occasion.
+In total, Carbajal appeared in 48 international matches for Mexico.
+In 11 World Cup matches from 1950 to 1966, he conceded 25 goals, a record that was tied by Saudi goalkeeper Mohamed Al-Deayea in 2002, in 10 matches across three tournaments (1994, 1998 and 2002); the heavy 8–0 loss to Germany in the 2002 tournament factored heavily into this.
+Along with German goalkeeper Manuel Neuer, he also holds the record for most consecutive World Cup appearances without a clean sheet (10).

+Carbajal's record of appearing at five World Cup tournaments stood unmatched for over 30 years, when it was equalled by German midfielder Lothar Matthäus in 1998.
+It has since been emulated by his compatriot Rafael Márquez in 2018, in 2022 by Argentine Lionel Messi, Portuguese Cristiano Ronaldo and another compatriot in Andrés Guardado; another compatriot of Carbajal, Guillermo Ochoa, also a goalkeeper, was also called up for five World Cups, but did not play in the 2006 and 2010 tournaments.
 In 2015 Homare Sawa and Formiga became the first footballers to appear for a record sixth time at the 2015 FIFA Women's World Cup in Canada.
-In total, Carbajal appeared in 48 international matches for Mexico.
-In 11 World Cup matches from 1950 to 1966, he conceded 25 goals, a record that was tied by Saudi goalkeeper Mohamed Al-Deayea in 2002.